 For the second step, there are two systems in wide use: BibTeX and

 Biber.
-Biber is only ever used with a LaTeX package called biblatex
+Biber is only ever used with a LaTeX package called biblatex, whereas

 Running a second tool as well as LaTeX is handled in different ways by different editors.
 For our online examples, there are some ‘behind the scenes’ scripts that do everything in one go.
 Your editor might have a single ‘do stuff’ button or you might have to choose to run BibTeX or Biber manually between LaTeX runs.